Grevy's zebra

 For more info on classifications visit www.iucnredlist.org

-There are four Grevy’s zebra here at Edinburgh Zoo – Azizi, Daniella and Grace, and Oberon who is here until the end of the year as part of the breeding programme.
+There are three Grevy’s zebra here at Edinburgh Zoo – Azizi, Daniella and Grace.

 Daniella was born in 2002 and came to us in 2008, Grace was born in 2018 and came to us in 2021 and Azizi is our newest member of the herd being born in 2019 and coming to us in 2022.